lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ### Manual binning yields up to 21 bins per sample, outperforming automated binning with extragenous binning signals
 Manual binning with extragenous binning signals and scaffold taxonomy provided high quality bins for all metagenome assemblies (+@tbl:tbl3_4).
-The method yields between 12 and 21 bins for each non-sterilised _Azolla_ sample of which the majority is considered to be a high quality bin (+@tbl:tbl3_4).
+The method yields between 12 and 21 bins for each non-sterilised _Azolla_ sample of which the majority is considered to be a high quality bin.
+Manual binning explains between 95 and 100% of each metagenome assembly (+@tbl:tbl3_4).
 Automated binning approaches like Concoct within Anvi'o [@Eren2015] and Metabat2 were often near-equally good in distinghuishing bins of high quality (+@fig:fig3_binning_QC_anvio & +@fig:fig3_binning_QC_checkm) as the manual approach.
-The manual approach however, succedes in improving bin quality of those bins of medium quality (i.e. +@fig:fig3_binning_QC_anvio; _A. filiculoides_ 'minus-cyano') and low quality (i.e. +@fig:fig_3_binning_QC_anvio; _A. mexicana_).
+The manual approach however, succedes in improving bin quality of those bins of medium quality (i.e. +@fig:fig3_binning_QC_anvio; _A. filiculoides_ 'minus-cyano') and low quality (i.e. +@fig:fig3_binning_QC_anvio; _A. mexicana_).
-Additionally, the manual method manages to less bins compared to the automated methods (+@fig:fig_3_binning_QC_anvio; black numbers: Concoct & Metabat2 vs Manual), while the amount of bins of high quality increases or remains stable.
+Additionally, the manual method manages to less bins compared to the automated methods (+@fig:fig3_binning_QC_anvio; black numbers: Concoct & Metabat2 vs Manual), while the amount of bins of high quality increases or remains stable (+@fig:fig3_binning_QC_anvio; green numbers).
 This effectively means the diversity in a metagenome is explained with fewer genomes and of higher quality.
 Hence, the manual method allows to more reliably study the genomes of more bacteria associated with a sample.